apromore/ApromoreDocker/README.md

 ## Change Port number:
-### If you desire to change the default port number from 9000, follow these steps:
+### If you desire to change the default port number from 80, follow these steps:
 1. Stop Apromore.
-2. Change port number in docker-compose.yml from 9000:9000 to NewPortNumber:9000
+2. Change port number in docker-compose.yml from 80:9000 to NewPortNumber:9000
 3. Start Apromore.
-4. Open new terminal window and execute:  docker exec -it apromore /bin/bash
+4. Open new terminal window and execute:  `docker exec -it apromore /bin/bash`
-5. update opt/apromore/virgo-tomcat-server-3.6.4.RELEASE/repository/usr/site.properties line #45 from site.externalport = 9000 to your desired port number using vim
+5. update opt/apromore/virgo-tomcat-server-3.6.4.RELEASE/repository/usr/site.properties line #45 from site.externalport = 80 to your desired port number using vim
 6. update opt/apromore/virgo-tomcat-server-3.6.4.RELEASE/configuration/tomcat-server.xml line #30 to your desired port number using vim